aimatmia/turtleSHELL/README.md

 ********************************************************************/

 /*******************************************************************
-EXEC_1COM: deals with exec cases where ";" is combined with redirection Takes as input: takes in pointer to array of pointers, two ints (input and output file descriptors)
+EXEC_1COM: deals with exec cases with redirection and pipes as well as just a simple command. calls on redirect, peterpiper, and exec.
+Takes as input: takes in pointer to array of pointers, two ints (input and output file descriptors)
 Returns: none